QUICK ANSWER

 Exam trap: An owner's policy is optional.
 A lender's policy is required by virtually every mortgage lender.
 Students sometimes believe both are required or that neither is.
 The owner's policy protects the buyer's equity.
 The lender's policy protects the lender's security interest.
 They protect different parties for different amounts.
 A buyer who declines the owner's policy has no title insurance protection for their own investment, even though the lender is fully covered.

-Actual vs Constructive Notice
+Actual vs constructive notice

 Notice determines whether a party knew or should have known about an interest in property.
 The type of notice affects whose rights prevail in a title dispute.
 Recording protects you.
 Not recording gambles your ownership against every future buyer who checks the public records and finds nothing.